 The East Indians brought various plants and trees such as jackfruit, tamarind and mango.
 In addition, Indian dishes such as curry goat have become very popular in Jamaica.

 Like the Indians, the Chinese came to Jamaica as indentured labourers.
-The development of commerce could be attributed to the Chinese who developed business that grew from small grocery stores to large enterprises.
+The development of commerce could be attributed to the Chinese who developed businesses that grew from small grocery stores to large enterprises.

 See that?
-They all came together to great the unique richness and uniqueness of culture that we enjoy today.
+They all came together to create the unique richness and uniqueness of culture that we enjoy today.

 Be sure to read more on early history of Jamaica